Arts Academy Policies and Student Handbook

 Registration Fee: An annual registration fee of $25 is due on registration each year; this covers administrative expenses.

 Tuition: Our tuition is based on an eleven-month dance year.
 Students who pay annually receive a discount.
 A 5% family discount is also available.
 All students must be registered with Silambam and have paid the annual registration fee of $25.
 We are not set up for drop-in and pay-by-the-lesson students.
-Please use the calculator on the right to estimate your monthly or annual tuition.
+Please use the calculator on this page to estimate your monthly or annual tuition.

 Important dates for 2018-2019 Arts Year